KAITLYN MANISHIN, M.S. Fisheries Candidate (2016-2017)

 Kaitlyn grew up in the Half Moon Bay, California where she became interested in fisheries after interviewing local fishing families to create informational plaques that were installed in the harbor.
 Kaitlyn completed her B.S. in Fisheries with a Marine emphasis at Humboldt State University.
 She took a round-about way to graduate school, leading backpacking trips in Yosemite National Park and working on an ambulance in northern California before starting school at UAF.

 Kaitlyn’s master’s research, funded by PCCRC, examines under what theoretical scenarios salmon shark (Lamna ditropis) predation could influence the dynamics of Chinook salmon (Oncorhynchus tshawytscha) in the Arctic-Yukon-Kuskokwim region of Alaska.
-She is using a two stage approach, first estimating how much biomass salmon sharks could remove as prey in the Bering Sea, and second examining what levels of predation would be necessary to see effects in the salmon population.
+She is using a two stage approach, first estimating a range of potential per capita annual consumption levels for adult salmon sharks.
+And second, examining the response of an indicator Chinook salmon population to predation by investigating the sensitivity of the Chinook salmon to predation on different ocean age classes.

 Cory Graham, M.S.
 Fisheries (2015-2016)